mnofrizal/be-minispod/.kilocode/rules/memory-bank/context.md

    REDIS_PASSWORD=""
    REDIS_DB=0
    ```

-3. **Updated Memory Bank**: Updated `tech.md` and `context.md` to reflect the current Redis configuration and document the Bull queue system properly.

 **Result**: The Bull queue system now successfully connects to Redis using the correct environment variables.
 The configuration is clean, consistent, and free of unused variables.